 - To import encrypted password values in the configuration files you must install the transport key used to encrypt the data.
-For more information, see "Creating Transport Keys". - You must ensure that any special characters in names and passwords in Amster shell variables are escaped as required by the Groovy language.
+For more information, see "Create Transport Keys to Export Configuration Data". - You must ensure that any special characters in names and passwords in Amster shell variables are escaped as required by the Groovy language.